thordy/wasteplan_ir/README.md

 ## Installation

 1. Install [HACS](http://hacs.xyz/)
+2. Add Custom Repository "github.com/thordy/wasteplan_ir" as Integration
-2. Search for and install the "Wasteplan IR" integration
+4. Search for and install the "Wasteplan IR" integration
-3. Install and restart Home Assistant
+5. Restart Home Assistant
-4. Install Wasteplan IR from the integrations screen.
+6. Install Wasteplan IR from the integrations screen.

 ## Attributions
 - Code is heavily based on the great [wasteplan_trv] repository by [jonkristian] 🙌